Jannyboy11/InvSee-plus-plus/README.md

 - `invseeplusplus.invsee.edit` allows the player to manipulate the target player's inventory.
 By default only for server operators.
 - `invseeplusplus.endersee.view` allows access to `/endersee`.
 By default only for server operators.
 - `invseeplusplus.endersee.edit` allows the player to manipulate the target player's enderchest.
 By default only for server operators.
+- `invseeplusplus.exempt.invsee` makes it impossible to spectate the inventory of the owner of this permission.
+- `invseeplusplus.exempt.endersee` makes it impossible to spectate the enderchest of the owner of this permission.

 ###### Aggregate permissions:
 - `invseeplusplus.invsee` provides `invseeplusplus.invsee.view` and `invseeplusplus.invsee.edit`
 - `invseeplusplus.endersee` provides `invseeplusplus.endersee.view` and `invseeplusplus.endersee.edit`
 - `invseeplusplus.view` provides `invseeplusplus.invsee.view` and `invseeplusplus.endersee.view`
 - `invseeplusplus.edit` provides `invseeplusplus.invsee.edit` and `invseeplusplus.endersee.edit`
+- `invseeplusplus.exempt` provides `invseeplusplus.exempt.invsee` and `invseeplusplus.exempt.endersee`
-- `invseeplusplus.*` provides all four of the base permissions
+- `invseeplusplus.*` provides all six of the base permissions

 ### Compiling